Trent — full-stack digital marketer

 Approach

-- Every product I build starts with pricing, positioning, and user psychology before a line of code.
-Business model clarity drives the technical decisions, not the other way around.
+- Every engagement starts with positioning, ICP, and the unit economics — CAC, LTV, payback — before a channel gets turned on.
+The business model drives the channel mix, not the other way around.

 - AI as governed system